-A State agency must make on-site reviews of ERAs under its oversight and of distribution sites operated by such ERAs, in accordance with its distribution plan.
-At a minimum, the State agency's annual review coverage must include 25 percent of the ERAs that operate TEFAP as a subrecipient of the State agency and one-tenth or 20 (whichever is less) of the ERAs that operate TEFAP as subrecipients of other ERAs in the State.
-To the maximum extent practicable, review scheduling should enable State agency staff to observe TEFAP commodity issuance and prepared meal service operations (7 CFR section 251.10(e)(2)).
+- 1. CSFP A State agency must perform on-site reviews of all local agencies with which it has agreements, and of all storage facilities utilized by those local agencies, at least once every 2 years (7 CFR section 247.34). - 2.
+TEFAP -At a minimum, the State agency's annual review coverage must include 25 percent of the ERAs that operate TEFAP as a subrecipient of the State agency and one-tenth or 20 (whichever is less) of the ERAs that operate TEFAP as subrecipients of other ERAs in the State.
+Review scheduling must enable State agency staff to observe regulatorily identified activities, such as the distribution of USDA foods to households, meal service, and eligibility determinations (7 CFR section 251.10(e)).